natevw/struct-fu/README.md

 These do not obey any of the rules above.
 Right now there is only one such field:

 - `_.padTo(offset)` — An anoymous field that must be contained within a `_.struct` to be of any use.
 The presence of a `_.padTo` field increases the size of the containing `_.struct` (and adjusts the offset of any following field) to the `offset` provided.
 This field is safe (and potentially convenient!) to use after bitfield types.
 Padding is also special in that it causes the containing struct's `.bytesFromValue` to *leave alone* any current buffer contents under the padded region, rather than initializing to default values as a bytefield would do.
+Padding ensures the struct, or rather, the struct up to and including this field, is neither less (nor more!) than the intended size.

 ## License